simonowen/tile2sam/ReadMe.md

 The default behaviour is not to scale the input image.

-> ```--align ALIGN```
+> ```--shift SHIFT```

-Aligns 1-bit content within each byte, padding with CLUT zero pixels.
-This is special behaviour only for 1-bit content with a width less than 8.
-In all other cases the width must make up complete bytes.
+Specifies the number of pixels to shift each tile to the right in the output data.
+This will add padding to the left of the data, and may also result in additional alignment padding to the right.
+All padding uses CLUT entry zero, which will usually be black.

+Please note that shifting output may increase the byte width of the output data.
+The final tile pixel size (including padding) is reported in the output statistics after conversion.
+This option can be used to create pre-shifted versions of graphics for optimised drawing routines.

-The default behaviour is to left-align narrow 1-bit content.
+The default behaviour is not to shift content.

 ## Examples

 Extract all 16x16 tiles from ```sprites.png```, write the graphics data to ```sprites.bin``` and palette to ```sprites.pal```:

 ```
-tile2sam.py --pal sprites.png 16
+tile2sam.py --pal sprites.png 16x16
 ```

 Extract the first 100 6x6 tiles from ```tiles.png```, using the colours from ```sprites.pal```:

 ```
-tile2sam.py --clut sprites.pal --tiles 100 tiles.png 6
+tile2sam.py --clut sprites.pal --tiles 100 tiles.png 6x6
 ```

 Extract a non-contiguous selection of 6x6 tiles from ```tiles.png```:

 ```
-tile2sam.py --tiles 10-19,99-90,42 tiles.png 6x6
+tile2sam.py --tiles 10-19,99-90,42 tiles.png 6
 ```

 Extract a 6x8 1-bit font from ```font.png```, write the data to ```font.bin```: